Lesson: What is Energy?Contributed by: Integrated Teaching and Learning Program, College of Engineering, University of Colorado at Boulder

 This steam-based technology was first discovered in the early 1700s when engineers began to figure out ways to use the energy in steam released by boiling water.
 They developed engines that converted steam energy into mechanical energy for use in farm and factory machinery, and later for trains and cars.
 Historians often cite the development of the steam engine as the start of a period in modern history called the industrial revolution.

 We classify energy in two ways.
 First is potential energy, which is the amount of energy something has stored inside it.
-Anything can have potential energy as long as it is not moving.
-A battery has potential energy; even you have potential energy, as you sit in your chair.
+Anything can have potential energy.
+A battery has potential energy stored by a difference in ionic concentration; even you have potential energy, as you sit in your chair.
 How much potential energy you have depends on a few things, including how high up you are and how big you are.
 Next is kinetic energy.
 Kinetic energy is the energy of an object in motion.
 Anything that is moving has kinetic energy.
 Mechanical objects, such as a clock or a person on a skateboard, have kinetic energy, but so do light, sound, wind and water.
 Can you see examples of energy around the classroom?
 Well, today we are going to find some of these examples and learn about how engineers work with different types of energy.

 Write the following phrases on the board and discuss with the class.